njersch/mission-control/README.md

 Next, configure the required Apps Script variables:

 1. Open `config/scheduler_config.gs` and set the value of `SchedulerConfig.CALENDAR_ID` to the ID of your Google calendar.
 This will allow you to easily [block time on your calendar](#block-time-on-your-calendar) for your to-dos.
 You can find the ID of your calendar in your calendar settings.
-If you want to use your main calendar, simply enter the email address of your Workspace account, for example max@example.com.
+If you want to use your main calendar, enter the email address of your Workspace account, for example max@example.com.
 2. Open `config/inbox_importer_config.gs` and set the value of `InboxImporterConfig.EMAIL_ADDRESS` to the email address of your Workspace account.
 This will allow you to [add to-dos remotely](#create-a-new-to-do-from-your-other-devices) by sending yourself an email.

 To quickly open your to-do list and add items from Chrome's address bar, also install the 'Mission Control' Chrome extension: